userfrosting/learn/pages/17.recipes/06.advanced-tutorial/04.custom-permissions/docs.md

 ### The Dependencies

-Note that we won't define our other pastries related migrations here.
-While logically our permission migration should be run after our main one, there's no actual requirement to do so.
-Unlike the default pastry migration, we don't need to use the `Pastries` model here.
-We will, however, use the `Permissions` and `Role` model from the `Account` Sprinkle.
+Unlike the `DefaultPastries` migration, this migration doesn't depend on the `Pastry` model.
+We do, however, have a dependency on the `Permission` and `Role` models from the `Account` Sprinkle.

-Also, one could assume at this point the migrations for the `Account` sprinkle might have already been run.
-While this true in our case here (since we already have a working UserFrosting install), this might not be the case if someone is running **all** migrations at one (new deployment for instance) or if someone is not using the `account` sprinkle for some reason.
-So it's always safer to declare the core sprinkles migrations as dependencies if you are going to interact with the table they define.
+One could reasonably assume at this point that the migrations for the `Account` sprinkle might have already been run.
+While this is true in our case (since we already have a working UserFrosting installation), this might not be the case if someone is running **all** migrations at once (a new deployment for instance) or if someone is not using the `account` sprinkle for some reason.
+So, it's always safer to declare the corresponding migrations as dependencies if you are going to interact with the table they correspond to.

-With that cleared up, let's add the dependencies for the `Permissions` and `Role` tables.
-You can find the appropriates migrations by looking at the list of available migrations for that sprinkle:
+With that cleared up, let's add the dependencies for the `Permission` and `Role` models.
+You can find the appropriate migrations by looking at the list of available migrations for that sprinkle:

 ```php
     public $dependencies = [